• Skip to primary navigation

 Malt vinegar isn’t one of the most common types of vinegar but can be used as a substitution if you have it.

-It’s made from fermented barley, so it has a yeasty flavor in comparison to the fruity flavors that are typical of many kinds of vinegar.
+It’s made from fermented barley, so it has a yeasty flavor compared to the fruity flavors typical of many kinds of vinegar.

 To use malt vinegar in place of apple cider vinegar, substitute with a 1:1 ratio.